“8. Aaronic Priesthood,” Handbook 2: Administering the Church (2019)

 As part of this preparation, the bishopric and quorum advisers encourage priest-age young men to attend a missionary preparation class.
 Depending on the number of these young men, this class may be organized by the bishopric at the ward level or by the stake presidency at the stake level.
 The main resources for this class are the scriptures, the Missionary Handbook, and Preach My Gospel.
 This class is not held during regular Sunday meetings.
 At the stake president’s or bishop’s discretion and based on local needs, it may be held at other times for individuals, families, or groups.

 Additional instructions for bishops are provided in Handbook 1, 4.2.

-The Young Men president serves as a member of the ward council (see chapter 4).
+The bishopric represents the young men in ward council meetings (see chapter 4).

-The bishop presides over the bishopric youth committee.
-This committee is composed of the bishopric, one of the bishop’s priests quorum assistants, the deacons and teachers quorum presidents, the Young Women class presidents, and the Young Men and Young Women presidents.
+The bishop presides over the ward youth council.
+This council is composed of the bishopric, one of the bishop’s priests quorum assistants, the deacons and teachers quorum presidents, the Young Women class presidency (if just one class) or presidents (if multiple classes), and the Young Women president.
 For more information, see 18.2.9.

 The agenda may include the following items: